CBT Experts Answer Tough Questions On Defeating Temptation & Establishing Healthy Habits

 Therapists with Feeling Good Institute are really highly skilled and vetted.
 We engage in a weekly system of continuous improvement.
 We actually use the deliberate practice model, which we're going to be presenting to you all next month in the first Wednesday of the month didactic next month.
 So hopefully you can tune in for that.

 We also offer clinical services to meet clients' needs in person, as well as on video across the United States and Canada.
 And then we offer lower fee options.
-We offer intensive therapy options where people come into town to work with us in person for many hours a day, many days a week in order to really expedite the process of therapy and as well as kind of traditional therapy.
+We offer intensive therapy programs where people come into town to work with us in person for many hours a day, many days a week in order to really expedite the process of therapy and as well as kind of traditional therapy.

 So I'm going to turn it over to Richard to get us started.
 Richard's going to share a story with us.